Jasonccfu/professional-readme-generator/README.md

 it's good

 ## Question
-- If you have any question, please feel free to email me..
+- If you have any question, please feel free to email me
 - Github: [jasonccfu](https://github.com/jasonccfu)
 - Email: jason.ccfu@gmail.com